evaera/vuepress-plugin-api-docs-generator/README.md

 ### Interface

 An Interface is an object which contains a dictionary mapping string keys to FreeFormTypes.
+You may also set the value to `null` in the case of an enum.

 It has the keys:

 `type`: Dictionary